mikeobrien/Gribble/README.md

         IEnumerable<TEntity> ExecuteMany<TEntity>(string commandText, object parameters = null);
     }

 We create a `SqlStatement` object by passing in a connection manager, an optional class map (Only used when returning entities) and an optional profiler.
 You can create a `SqlStatement` object with the new keyword or one of the static factory methods.
 There is a connection manager that takes a `System.Data.SqlConnection` or connection string and one that takes an `NHibernate.ISession` (When using NHibernate integration).
+Gribble supports the `GO` keyword and will automatically split the statement into seperate batches.
+It uses the last batch for return values, preceding batches are executed non query.

     // Connection string and console profiler
     using (var connectionManager = new ConnectionManager("server=localhost..."))